uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/introduction.rst

 * User-defined pre-/post-processing of incoming buffers and reduction operation
 * Prioritization for communication operations
-* Persistent communication operations (enables de-coupling one-time initialization and repetitive execution)
+* Persistent communication operations (enables decoupling one-time initialization and repetitive execution)
 * Fusion of multiple communication operations into the single one
 * Unordered communication operations